Western Historic

 Manufacturer Unknown

 Carbon microphones were very popular in radio broadcast stations in the 1920s.
-They featured relatively high output but did have the disadvantage of a high "hiss" level.
-A single-button carbon mic is made up of a stretched diaphragm in contact with carbon granules.
+They featured high output but did have the disadvantage of a noticeable "hiss" level.
+A single-button carbon mike is made up of a stretched diaphragm in contact with carbon granules contained in a small housing.
 The pressure of the sound upon the diaphragm changes the pressure that the carbon granules are under, which causes the total resistance of the carbon granules to change.
-This variable resistance results in a varying voltage when a small bias voltage is applied to the microphone.
-A double-button mic is essentially two small carbon housings on each side of a stretched diaphragm resulting in a "push-pull" type of output.
-The double-button carbon mic's fidelity was considered equal to the condenser mics of the 1920s.
-By the early thirties, the carbon mic was on the way out (except for telephones, hams and the military) and was soon replaced by the velocity ribbon microphone.
+This variable resistance results in a varying voltage across the carbon element when a small bias voltage is applied to one of the mike's terminals.
+A double-button mike is essentially two small carbon housings on each side of a stretched diaphragm resulting in a "push-pull" type of output.
+The double-button carbon mike's fidelity was considered equal to the condenser mikes of the 1920s.
+By the early thirties, the carbon mike was on the way out (except for telephones, hams and the military) and was soon replaced by the velocity ribbon microphone.
 The "ring and spring" suspension was used to prevent feedback and other noises.

 Single-Button Carbon Microphone